-It is quite obvious that sustainable economic development of the city is not possible without the development of transport infrastructure and the city's Ecological and Economic Principles to Improve ...

-transport network based on the business strategy of environmental logistics.
+It is quite obvious that sustainable economic development of the city is not possible without the development of transport infrastructure and the city's transport network based on the business strategy of environmental logistics.
 The decisions of the functional level are mostly aimed at increasing the efficiency of fuel consumption in trucking, the optimization of vehicle routes and energy saving.
 Hence, an important direction in reducing the man-made environmental burden and public spending is the optimization of the route network of the city transport.